GQCG/GQCP/README.md

     git clone -b feature/cmake_refactor https://github.com/GQCG/libcint

-As gqcp uses the bassisets packaged with libint, please set the `LIBINT_DATA_PATH` environment variable to the folder that contains these bases.
+As GQCP uses the bassisets packaged with libint, please set the `LIBINT_DATA_PATH` environment variable to the folder that contains these bases.
 In a default installation (of e.g. version v2.3.1), the data path is given by:

     export LIBINT_DATA_PATH=/usr/local/libint/2.3.1/share/libint/2.3.1/basis

 Note that conda offers virtual environments that ease installation and linking to these libraries.
 Please consult the Travis config file for more information.

 ### CMake out-of-source build